By Jose Ricardo Braga Aguilar

 It’s true that Dilma Rousseff lacks in experience, but the new president has shown she has potential and the heart to govern.
 For these and other reasons, it is expected that she will not take on major issues nor make audacious moves.
 In general, Dilma has an administration composed of experienced professionals and politicians who have been around for many years.
 Dilma’s team will assist her well and improve their understanding by learning from minor mistakes along the way.
 It is also foreseeable that during her administration, the country will continue to grow economically while expanding the middle class.
 We just hope that, while allowing growth, Dilma will prepare the country to sustain such progress in the future.

 Brazil shows promise and character.
 It is a place where the poor is starting to feel motivated to rise to the middle classes.
 This is also the place where the music is powerful enough to inspire people whether they have jobs or not.
 The world is eager to see how well Brazil can mix its samba & bossa nova with attractive economic policies, but before the country can get there, Brazil must fix its major sectors in order to sustain the economic growth.

-** Jose Ricardo Braga de Aguilar is a dual citizen and natural from Minas Gerais, Brazil.
-He has a degree in International Business from University of Bridgeport and in 2011 is pursuing his MBA in International Economics in NY C. For contact and comments email him at joseaguilar113_at_gmail.com
+** Jose Ricardo Braga de Aguilar is a dual citizen (U.S and Brazil) and has a degree in International Business (University of Bridgeport) and MBA in International Economics (NYU).